zenjahid/CreditCard-Security/README.md

 You might notice that his fingers cover up parts of the number.
 Well, that might not be enough.
 Let me explain what the card numbers mean.

 #### Explaining the Numbers
-Let's say we have the following card number:\
+Let's consider the following card number:\
 `4106510012385673`

 These numbers are not completely random.
 The very first number (MII) reveals the card's issuing entity.
-Below is a list of which first numbers correspond to which issuing entity:
+Here is a list of which first numbers correspond to which network:

 3: American Express\
 4: Visa\
 5: Mastercard

-And if we take the first 6 digits (410665), we have the BIN (Bank Identification Number).
-This is key to identifying the bank that issued the card.
-You can find several [good lists](https://github.com/iannuttall/binlist-data) and [pages online](https://binlist.net/) for identifying which banks are connected to these numbers.
+The first 6 digits (410651) represent the BIN (Bank Identification Number).
+This number is crucial for identifying the bank that issued the card.
+You can find several [good lists](https://github.com/iannuttall/binlist-data) and [websites](https://binlist.net/) for identifying which banks are associated with these numbers.
 This means that, if we know which bank issued the card, we also know the first 6 digits.
 Often, the logo of the bank is visible on the card, making it very easy to guess.

-The rest of the numbers are generated at random, to a certain extent.
-They are actually generated using the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm), or MOD10.
+The remaining numbers are generated using a specific method, known as the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm), or MOD10.
 This is the algorithm used by websites to check that your card details are valid.
 It is **not** an algorithm for security, it is simply an algorithm for avoiding accidental errors.

 #### Guessing the Card Number
 So, suppose a digit is missing from the card number.
 Knowing that the card uses the Luhn algorithm means that there is only one correct digit.
 Let's make a quick Python script to brute force the missing digit: